 The Online Holistic Nursing Graduate Certificate program consists of three, 3-credit courses that can be completed within one year beginning in the fall semester.
-The program is designed for nurses (RN or BSN) interested in integrating holistic principles and evidence-based approaches in their professional practice.
+The program is designed for nurses (BSN) interested in integrating holistic principles and evidence-based approaches in their professional practice.
 Students will learn about the state of the science in holistic care and the latest research on the efficacy and safety of a variety of complementary and integrative health approaches.
 This certificate program provides nurses with the educational foundation required to take the national board certification examination in holistic nursing.
 Every nurse who completes the three courses will receive a UConn certificate in Holistic Nursing.

 Students will learn:

 - The core principles and scope and standards of practice related to holistic nursing;

 - The theories, models, definitions, and popular perceptions of holistic nursing, and how to apply them to address issues in health systems, services, practices, policy and research;